 Democratic unions are essential to the future of higher education.
 State governments are cutting back on funding for public universities, and universities are increasingly relying on part-time faculty and larger class sizes.
-Unionized graduate employees have a democratic voice in the university, and they can work together-with other university employees, undergraduate students, and faculty-to insure that all university employees are paid a living wage and receive the benefits of employment they deserve.
-And because our working conditions are the learning conditions for OSU's undergraduate students, improvements in our working conditions will be good for undergraduate students too.
+Unionized graduate employees have a democratic voice in the university, and together we make the university a better place for everyone!